 What kind of Life Insurance should I get?

 There are basically two kinds of life insurance.
 Term life, and whole life.
 The difference is in how long the term of the insurance is, and how much the premiums are for the coverage level.
 A whole life insurance policy is good for your whole life.
 Because it’s good for your whole life, the premiums are usually higher for the coverages.
 A term life insurance policy is only good for a set term.
 It might be a 10-year term life policy, and be valid for 10 years from the purchase date.
 At the end of the 10 years, you have to purchase a new plan.
 When you are young, the term life policies have much cheaper premiums because, statistically, you aren’t very likely to die young, and so, the chances of having to pay out on the plan is pretty small.
 When you renew after the 10 years, the new plan would be based on your age at the time, and would be slightly more expensive because of a higher probability of death.

 I can’t really tell you which is the best for you, though.
 It’s something that you, and maybe a good financial planner, should look very hard at.
 You need to educate yourself on the different types too!
+Really do your research, and don’t be misled by Colonial Penn’s “affordable” insurance, for example, look for a reputable life insurance company, that offers everything you and your family might need.
 I encourage you to click that link above, take a look at all the articles that are part of the life insurance movement, and find out as much as you can about life insurance.
 Being educated on the subject will make it easier for you to spot bad policies, and find one that will fit your financial needs.

 How much life insurance do I need?